-There’s blogs, interviews and photos of current RSC productions in the What’s On section, while material on past productions and a section for teachers is in the Explore area.
+There’s blogs, interviews and photos of current RSC productions in the What’s On section, along with material on past productions too, and the RSC YouTube channel.

 Education resources page includes The Shakespeare Learning Zone and has ideas for classroom participation, resource packs aimed at different key stages and information about Shakespeare’s social context.
 See also: Share Your Shakespeare, a celebration of Shakespeare by the RSC’s audiences.

 Education’s always been high on The Globe’s list of priorities, and the Discovery Space contains podcasts by actors, directors and academics relating to their productions, while the Globe Player offers a mixture of paid and free videos and clips from past productions.

 Playing Shakespeare is “an educational flagship for London Schools”, but anyone can access its impressive resources including production photographs and interviews with actors in four Globe productions.
 The Globe also offers a wealth of the Teaching Resources.

 Here’s a range of free material including an online course, Getting to Know Shakespeare, and in the Explore Shakespeare area there’s information on Shakespeare’s life through FAQs and video posts, as well as several lively blogs and forums.
 Keep an eye on the recently-announced partnership with Digital Theatre Plus which promises “The best of British theatre in your classroom”.

 The world’s largest collection of Shakespeare material has a website to match, with lots of ideas in the Teach and Learn section, including cool facts for kids, a primary source archive and audio and video resources.
 Under Discover Shakespeare you’ll find stacks of information and a digital image bank, Luna, consisting of tens of thousands of objects, prints, books and manuscripts.
 Information about suggested student activities can be found on the site, including ‘Strike a Pose‘, ‘Speak the Speech‘, and ‘Make a Picture‘.